-- 1 A student who by virtue of his/her registration for the master is entitled to take final exams and examinations, should apply for them on time and correctly, in accordance with the provisions of or by virtue of these Regulations and Guidelines.
-The application term has been established per examination period in the examination schedule, as referred to in article 4.1 of the Teaching and Examination Regulations of the master. - In any examination period, the student may apply for no more than 8 examinations. - 3 The head of the Student Administration Bureau can, with the approval of the Examination Board, establish specific rules for proper application for examinations, by virtue of the Teaching and Examination Regulations of the master and the Regulations and Guidelines of the Examination Board.
+- A student who by virtue of his/her registration for the master is entitled to take final exams and examinations, should apply for them on time and correctly, in accordance with the provisions of or by virtue of these Regulations and Guidelines.
+The application term has been established per examination period in the examination schedule, as referred to in article 4.1 of the Teaching and Examination Regulations of the master. - 2 In any examination period, the student may apply for no more than 8 examinations. - The head of the Student Administration Bureau can, with the approval of the Examination Board, establish specific rules for proper application for examinations, by virtue of the Teaching and Examination Regulations of the master and the Regulations and Guidelines of the Examination Board.
 These specific rules will be announced in a proper manner in sufficient time. - The Examination Board can derogate from the date of application referred to in paragraph 1 if the student, as a result of force majeure, has been unable to apply on time and correctly.
 Under certain circumstances, force majeure may be said to exist in the event of, for example, a student was unable to apply in the usual way (OSIRIS-online, in writing, another student) because of sickness or special family circumstances.
+The student should submit the request for this as soon as reasonably possible. - After the official registration deadline, students can still register at the ESSC counter up to two working days before a test, for an administrative fee of € 20,00 per test.
+Students will receive a receipt that they should take to the test as proof of registration for the test.
+In case this late registration period of two working days of the ESSC has expired, students from RSM can still register, but only after paying € 20,00 administration fee (no refund possible) via the online EBS paying system via this link: https://lateregistration.rsm.nl.
+This fee has to be paid on the day of the examination at the latest.
+If the payment is done, the student will receive a confirmation on the student e-mail account.
+In addition, the Examination

-The student should submit the request for this as soon as reasonably possible. - The head of the Student Administration Bureau may, in cases other than those referred to in paragraph 4, derogate from the application period no later than two working days before the day on which the examination will be taken, provided that this does not jeopardize the correct preparation for the examination session.
-The head of the Student Administration Bureau will charge administration costs of € 13,50 per examination for this derogation.
-The head of the Student Administration Bureau reports this to the Examination Board. - 6 Anyone who has not applied for a final exam or an examination in accordance with the provisions of or by virtue of these Regulations and Guidelines may not take part in the final exam or examination concerned.
-If, notwithstanding the foregoing, the student nevertheless takes part in the final exam or examination, the examiner or the Examination Board will not establish a grade.
+- Board will inform the Exam Administration and the Programme Manager that the grade for the test can be registered in Osiris. - 6 Anyone who has not applied for a final exam or an examination in accordance with the provisions of or by virtue of these Regulations and Guidelines may not take part in the final exam or examination concerned.
+If, notwithstanding the foregoing, the student nevertheless takes part in the final exam or examination, the examiner or the Examination Board will not establish a grade. - 7 Students who received a campus ban from the Executive Board of the EUR may not participate in the tests in the designated examination rooms and halls of the Woudesteincomplex of the EUR during the ban.

-Article 3.2 - entering and leaving the room in which the written examination is being held
+Article 3.2 - entering and leaving the room in which the written examination is being